-In 2023, the City worked closely with our Congressional Delegation (Senators Dianne Feinstein, Alex Padilla, Senator Laphonza Butler and Congressmen Mike Thompson and Jared Huffman) on priority funding areas and legislation in Washington, D.C.
-We also participated in national associations on advocacy matters, such as the National League of Cities, the National Association of Clean Water Agencies, and the U.S. Conference of Mayors.
-We anticipate further activity with these associations in 2024.
-Regarding legislation and regulatory matters, the City worked with MMO Partners to voice our position on pressing matters such as emergency management and public safety, affordable housing, water conservation and drought relief.
+In 2024, the City worked closely with our Congressional Delegation (Senators Alex Padilla, and Laphonza Butler and Congressmen Mike Thompson and Jared Huffman) on priority funding areas and legislation in Washington, D.C.
+The City also participated in various national associations on advocacy matters, such as the National League of Cities, the National Association of Clean Water Agencies, and the U.S. Conference of Mayors to advocate on federal policy and funding issues.
+We anticipate further activity with these associations in 2025.
+Regarding legislation and funding matters, the City worked with MMO Partners to voice our position on pressing matters such as emergency management and public safety, community infrastructure, affordable housing, water conservation, and water quality.